 A large part of my research is focused on heritage languages, or: linguistic communities of bilingual speakers whose mother tongue differs from the language of the society at large.
 I study both the linguistic effects of bilingualism in these contact varieties, as well as the sociological factors affecting language shift.
 Additionally, I work on diachronic change in Germanic, including the development and progression of complementizer agreement as a linguistic cycle; and language contact in early Germanic.

-Recent publications include the chapter on Germanic in The Indo-European Languages (Routledge, 2017), co-authored with Joseph Salmons; and two special issues of Journal of Language Contact (Volume 11.2 & 11.3, 2018), which I co-edited with Joshua R. Brown.
+Recent publications include an article in Language Learning, co-authored with Michael Putnam; and two special issues of Journal of Language Contact (Volume 11.2 & 11.3, 2018), which I co-edited with Joshua R. Brown.

 Sociolinguistics, Heritage language communities, Historical linguistics, Germanic languages

 Joshua Bousquette & Michael T. Putnam. forthcoming (2020).
 Redefining Language Death: Evidence from Moribund Grammars.
 Language Learning.

 Joshua Bousquette.
 2019.
 Left-dislocation in Wisconsin Heritage German: Evidence from the Seifert Recordings, 1948-1949.
 Selected Proceedings of the 9th Annual Workshop on Immigrant Languages in the Americas (WILA 9): 28-36.

 Joshua Bousquette.
 2018.
 Is das der Hammer, das du den Traktor gebrochen hast mit?
 Preposition Stranding in Wisconsin Heritage German.
 Selected Proceedings of the 8th Annual Workshop on Immigrant Languages in the Americas (WILA 8): 18-27.